artilleryio/artillery/README.md

 }
 ```

+This will run a test for 2 minutes, with 10 virtual users created every second, each of which will send a `GET` and a `POST` request with a pause of 1 second in between.
+Each request will include two custom headers (`Content-Type` and `X-My-Service-Auth`).

 # Create A HTML Report

-Create a graphical report from the JSON stats produced by `artillery run` with:
+Once the test completes, you can create a graphical report from the JSON stats produced by `artillery run` with:
 `artillery report <report_xxxxx.json>`

+These are self-contained HTML files that can be easily shared via email or Dropbox for example.

 # Learn More